ks9205124-cloud/time-complexity-analyzer/README.md

-# Time Complexity Analyzer.
+# Time Complexity Analyzer

 ## About

-This project analyzes pasted code and detects its time complexity — not by calling an existing parsing library, but by building the entire pipeline from scratch: a hand-written lexer, a custom stack-based parser, and a complexity-detection engine written on top of it.
-It started as a way to actually understand how compilers reason about code (scanning, tokens, nesting) rather than just using a tool like ANTLR without knowing what's happening underneath.
+This project analyzes pasted code and detects its time complexity — not by calling an existing parsing library, but by building the entire pipeline from scratch: a hand-written lexer, a recursive descent parser that builds a real AST, and a tree-walking complexity engine on top of it.
+It started as a way to actually understand how compilers reason about code (scanning, tokens, parsing, tree walking) rather than just using a tool like ANTLR without knowing what's happening underneath.
 It's also a full-stack Spring Boot project end to end — REST API, MySQL persistence, and a plain HTML/CSS/JS frontend with submission history — deployed live rather than left running only on localhost.

 **Live demo:** [https://time-complexity-analyzer-kaos.onrender.com](https://time-complexity-analyzer-kaos.onrender.com)
 *(hosted on Render's free tier — the backend may take 30–60 seconds to wake up if it's been idle)*